vchambers6/chamish-final-project/README.md

 For our final project "Giants" we aimed to simulate features of rigid bodies and joint hierarchies through a simple game of figures spinning around a horizontal bar, akin to gymnasts during an uneven bar event doing "giants."
 We implemented this game through the use of custom humanoid models and C\# scripts to simulate swinging movement.
 Specifically, we want to examine the differences between the origination point of the force in the motion, and whether or not this aligns with what is most physically advantageous for gymnasts in real life.

+Our pdf write-up is also included in this repo.

 # Controls
 Controls are explained on our start page, but to reiterate them: